cobeisfresh/CleanArchitecture-Android-Showcase/README.md

  * **domain** module
  * **data** module

+To wire it all up and to manage dependencies inside our codebase we are using Koin dependency injection framework.

 #### App module
 We have left default name for this one.
 This module contains all of the code related to the UI/Presentation layer.
 This includes things like Activities, Fragments and ViewModels.
 We'll use MVVM arhitectural pattern to separate our UI from the rest of the app.
 Presentation layer is built using Android Architecture Components: ViewModels, Lifecycle and LiveData elements.